Actipro/Avalonia-Controls/Documentation/topics/shared/shapes/ring-slice.md

 page-title: "Ring Slice - Shared Library Shapes"
 order: 10
 ---
-# RingSlice
+# Ring Slice

 The [RingSlice](xref:@ActiproUIRoot.Controls.Shapes.RingSlice) shape renders a portion (or the entire circle) of a ring shape.
-Its start/end angles, radius, thickness, and other stroke properties can be set.
+Its start and sweep angles, radius, thickness, and other stroke properties can be set.

 ![Screenshot](../images/ringslice-intro.png)